Upper Badlands AI and Blockchain Energy Hub

 As of 2019, Upper Badlands and consultants have engaged in extensive environmental impact studies including ground, aerial and two years of eagle surveys.

-Upper Badlands Wind Development, LLC manager and owner, John S. Husar and his son John Husar, Jr. are currently in intensive pre-development phases of the Upper Badlands Wind Development project in Dawson County.
-Located near Glendive, Montana, the project will connect to the Western Area Power Administration (WAPA) transmission line that provides access to the Southwest Power Pool (SPP) control area which includes transmission authority from North Dakota to Texas.
+Upper Badlands Energy Hub, Inc. President John S. Husar and son Johnny S. Husar VP, are currently in intensive pre-development phases of the AI / Blockchain Data Center in Dawson County.
+Located near Glendive, Montana, the project will be connected to the Southwest Power Pool (SPP) control area which includes access to Basin Electric located in Bismarck, North Dakota.

-At peak construction, the project will employ 200-250 workers on the project.
-Once the project is operational, up to 15 employees will run and maintain the site.
+The project will employ 200-250 workers at the site at peak construction.
+Once the project is operational, up to 60 full-time employees will run and maintain the facilities.

 Upper Badlands Quick Facts